MatthewHaas/synteny_plot_tutorial/README.md

 ```
 Results in:<br>
 <img src="images/karyotype_tracks_rotated_straight_lines.png" width=700>

+## Coloring specific links
+At some point, you may want to add color between links to draw your audience's attention to one or a few specific links.
+You can do this by making small edits to the `.simple` file(s).

 ## Microsynteny
 In some cases, you may want to look at a specific region more closely, such as the one surrounding the _shattering4_ (_sh4_) gene.